zk-phi/slack-to-gcal/Readme.markdown

 Open the GAS app page and run `doHelp` function manually from the menu `Execute` > `Execute a function` > `doHelp`.

-You'll be asked to permit the app to use Google Calendar API.
+You'll be asked to permit the app to use Google Calendar API and Slack API.

 After authorization, a help text will be posted to your Slack channel.